-It’s crucial to know that there are currently only two leading manufacturing companies that make graphics cards: AMD and NVIDIA.
-Nonetheless, they do license other companies to sell their GPUs, including MSI, ASUS, EVGA, among others.
+There are currently two leading manufacturers that create graphics cards: AMD and NVIDIA.
+These two graphics cards giants then license other companies to sell their GPUs, including MSI, ASUS, EVGA, and many others.
 Both companies offer different types of software, cooling solutions, and clock rates on their cards.

-However, the main question is: which company makes the ultimate best GPUs?
-Well, both companies have their pros and cons, offering several different series of graphics cards.
-For some of these, NVIDIA provides better performance and price, while on other tiers you might find better options by choosing AMD.
+The most important question is: which company ultimately makes the best GPUs?
+Both companies have their pros and cons and offer several different series of graphics cards.
+For some budgets, NVIDIA provides better performance and value, while on other tiers you might find better options by choosing AMD.

-When it comes to high-end powerful graphics cards, however, NVIDIA takes the lead.
-Perhaps this is why their top-end RTX cards are considered the best graphics cards in 2020, always ranking high in demand.
+When it comes to high-end graphics cards, however, NVIDIA is the leader.
+Their top-end RTX cards were considered the best graphics cards in 2020, always in very high demand.

 The Types Of Games That You Play

-The type of games you play is another crucial factor that will determine what to look for to buy the right graphics card.
+The types of games you want to play are a key factor for determining what you need to look for to buy the right graphics card.
 If you play GPU-intensive games, you will need to invest in a robust graphics card.

 Your Display’s Resolution

-It’s also essential to know what resolution you will be playing your games at.
-Remember, the higher your monitor’s resolution is, the more potent your graphics processing unit will need to be to make the most of it.
+It’s also essential to know which resolution you will be playing your games at.
+The higher your monitor’s resolution, the more powerful your graphics processing unit will need to be to make the most of it.

-In short, PC games become more demanding at higher resolutions.
-For instance, if you have a 4K monitor, you will be needing a high-end graphics card.
+PC games become more demanding at higher resolutions.
+If, for example, you have a 4K monitor, you will need a high-end graphics card to enjoy 4K visuals.

 Your Monitor’s Refresh Rate

-Besides resolution, you also need to consider the refresh rate of your monitor when choosing a graphics card.
-For those who don’t know, the refresh rate refers to the number of times your monitor updates with new images per second.
+In addition to resolution, you also need to consider the refresh rate of your monitor when choosing a graphics card.
+The refresh rate refers to the number of times your monitor can update with new images each second.
 For example, a 60Hz refresh rate means your monitor updates its picture 60 times per second.